-- VCAA VET, VCAL & DEECD Statewide Briefings: held in November/December
+- VCAA VET, VCAL & DET Statewide Briefings – held in November.

-More information on these activities can be accessed via this webpage.
-Details of all other professional development activities and workshops delivered by the VCAA can be accessed via the following link: Professional development activities
+Details of all other professional development activities and workshops delivered by the VCAA are published on the VCAA's Professional development activities webpage.

-Students who undertake VET or Further Education (FE) qualifications that are not included in the suite of approved VCE VET programs and School-based Apprenticeships and Traineeships may be eligible for credit towards their VCE.
-This is called Block Credit Recognition.
-Further information on Block Credit Recognition can be accessed via this webage.
+Information about block credit recognition, which enables students who undertake VET or Further Education (FE) qualifications that are not included in the suite of approved VCE VET programs and school-based apprenticeships and traineeships to gain credit towards their VCE.

 VASS enrolment advice for students undertaking VET

-Enrolment, unit completion and assessment data for students undertaking a senior secondary certificate in Victoria must be entered on VASS in accordance with the administrative requirements of the VCAA and must meet critical dates.
-Further information and advice on enrolling students in a VET qualification on VASS can be accessed via this webpage.
+Information and advice on enrolling students in VET qualifications on the VASS.
+Enrolment, unit completion and assessment data for students undertaking a senior secondary certificate in Victoria must be entered on the VASS in accordance with the administrative requirements of the VCAA and must meet critical dates.

 The VCAA has determined that SWL is an appropriate and valuable component of all VCE VET programs.
 Further information on SWL and the recommendations for SWL in VCE VET programs can be found on this webpage.